 After the negotiation phase is completed by SPO and IAO, the the award information is fed into Phoebe Awards, the University’s contract and grant database.
-Within 24 hours this award information is fed to Contracts and Grants Accounting (CGA), Berkeley’s central post award office, and a fund number is automatically generated by the Berkeley Financial System (BFS).
-The next step is for the CSS RA or Department RA to submit a complete budget to CGA and initiate the award budget setup in BFS.
+Within 24 hours this award information is fed to Contracts and Grants Accounting (CGA), Berkeley’s central post-award office, and a fund number is automatically generated by the Berkeley Financial System (BFS).
+The next step is for the BRS or Department RA to submit a complete budget to CGA and initiate the award budget setup in BFS.

 Administering an Award

 The PI is always ultimately responsible for the management of his or her project, and this includes expending the sponsor’s funds according to the sponsor’s requirements and University policy.
-Department or CSS research administrators typically assist the PI with this process.
+BRS or Department RAs typically assist the PI with this process.
 Any deficits that result become the responsibility of the PI’s unit under the campus deficit reduction policy.

 The Phoebe Award Summary received from SPO or IAO will summarize and highlight important elements of the award.
 However, PIs are responsible for reviewing the award documents for a comprehensive understanding of award terms and conditions and should notify SPO or IAO if the terms noted by SPO or IAO conflict with the award document.